-- 3.7 Special educational provision is educational or training provision that is additional to or different from that made generally for other children or young people of the same age. - 3.8 Teachers are responsible and accountable for the progress and development of the pupils/students in their class, including where pupils/students access support from teaching assistants or specialist staff. - 3.9 High quality teaching, differentiated teaching is the first step in responding to pupils who may have SEND.
-All teachers and teaching assistants at Nailsea School have a wide range of inclusive strategies to meet the needs of different types of learners and a programme of SEND training. - 3.10 Most students will make expected progress but should there be further concerns for a student, Nailsea School will take a graduated response to supporting children and young people with SEND.
+- 3.7 Special educational provision is educational or training provision that is additional to or different from that made generally for other children or young people of the same age - 3.8 Teachers are responsible and accountable for the progress and development of the pupils/students in their class, including where pupils/students access support from teaching assistants or specialist staff. - 3.9 High quality teaching, adapted teaching is the first step in responding to pupils who may have SEND.
+All teachers and teaching assistants at Nailsea School have a wide range of inclusive strategies to meet the needs of different types of learners and a programme of SEND training. - 3.10 Most students will make expected progress but should there be further concerns for a student, Nailsea School will take a graduated response to supporting children and young people with SEND. - 3.11 The special educational provision in place should follow the four-part cycle:

-The special educational provision in place should follow the four part cycle: 1.
-Assess.
-This could involve a range of methods including, but not limited to, teachers' assessment of pupil progress, attainment and behaviour, results of standardised tests screening and profiling tests, questionnaires of parents and young people and observations.
+- Assess.
+This could involve a range of methods including, but not limited to, teachers' assessment of pupil progress, attainment and behaviour, results of standardised tests screening and profiling tests, questionnaires of parents and young people and observations. - Plan.

-2. Plan.
 This is likely to involve the SENDCO working with teachers to plan appropriate provision, which is clearly communicated to parents and staff.
 This may be in class support or more targeted provision.
-Any planning will have a clear focus on expected outcomes for the child or young person.

-3. Do.
-The SEND Code of Practice places the teacher at the centre of the day-to-day responsibility for working with all pupils, ('all teachers are teachers of SEN') Teachers work closely with any teaching assistants or specialist staff involved to plan and assess the impact of targeted interventions.
+Any planning will have a clear focus on expected outcomes for the child or young person. - Do.
+The SEND Code of Practice places the teacher at the centre of the day-to-day responsibility for working with all pupils, ('all teachers are teachers of SEN') Teachers work closely with any teaching assistants or specialist staff involved to plan and assess the impact of targeted interventions. - Review.

-4. Review.
 The progress of pupils/students who are receiving SEND Support should be monitored closely and reviewed regularly according to their level of need.
-Ordinarily the school communicates with all parents three times a year.

-- 4.1 As a result of evidence from the Assess Plan Do Review cycle, further cycles of intervention may be required and recommended for a discrete period of time.
+Ordinarily the school communicates with all parents three times a year. - 3.12 As a result of evidence from the Assess Plan Do Review cycle, further cycles of intervention may be required and recommended for a discrete period of time.
 This intervention is in addition to high quality differentiated quality teaching.
 Parents will be informed and the student will be recorded as SEND support on the SEND register.
-Students will be monitored closely and reviewed regularly and removed accordingly. - 4.2 If progress is still not as expected, despite a period of appropriate targeted intervention, further specialist advice may be sought from an outside agency (e.g. Educational

-Psychologist, Occupational Therapy) Students with this highest level of need will be recorded on the SEND register as K. Individual passports detailing students' needs will be created in collaboration with parents using 'Class Charts'.
-These will be updated regularly.
-Where students attend formal interventions, Individual learning plans will be created and these will be reviewed and shared with parents 3 times per year.

-4.3 Where a child or young person continues to make less than expected progress in spite of special educational provision, and the involvement of outside agencies, the SENDCO will follow the statutory guidance on requesting an assessment for an Education, Health and Care Plan.
-These students will be recorded as 'E' for a student with an EHCP on the SEND register.
+Students will be monitored closely and reviewed regularly and removed accordingly. - 3.13 If progress is still not as expected, despite a period of appropriate targeted intervention, further specialist advice may be sought from an outside agency (e.g. Educational Psychologist, Occupational Therapy) Students with this highest level of need will be recorded on the SEND register as K. Individual passports detailing students' needs will be created in collaboration with parents using 'Class Charts'.
+Where students attend formal interventions, this will be recorded on passports.
+The passports will be shared with parents 3 times per year. - 3.14 Where a child or young person continues to make less than expected progress in spite of special educational provision, the involvement of outside agencies, and evidence of the graduate response over time, the SENDCO will follow the statutory guidance on requesting an assessment for an Education, Health and Care Plan.
+If the request is successful and an EHCP is issued, these-students will be recorded as 'E' on the SEND register indicating that they have an EHCP.
 EHCP documentation will be uploaded to 'Class Charts' and available to be seen by all teachers.